johngallagher/jar-jar-gone/source/2016-04-05-what-is-an-api.html.md

 * Response: "Certainly.
 Here you go.
 It's written by David Bowie and it's got album art."

 Want more detail on how exactly this works?
-Try my tutorial to [get the tracks from Blackstar for real!](using-the-spotify-api-to-get-an-albums-tracks.html)
+Try my tutorial to [get the tracks of an album using the Spotify API](using-the-spotify-api-to-get-an-albums-tracks.html)

 ## Why are APIs so groovy?